Our blogs

 Phonics - Sounds learnt this week.

-Counting - We have been practising counting from 0 to 40, forwards and backwards.
-Please practise this at home!
+Counting - Practise counting in tens from 0 to 100, forwards and backwards.

 Reading - Please try to read each night, it makes a big difference!